-my vegan experiment, planning to prepare pasta with asparagus and olive oil.
+I was about 24 hours into my vegan experiment, planning to prepare pasta with asparagus and olive oil.
 In Ruhlman’s Twenty, I write about what a felicitous pairing scallops and asparagus are and make a sauce by pureeing the stems and mounting the puree with butter, serving the reheated tips as garnish.
 Finding myself with a good bunch of asparagus, I thought, “I’ll bet pureed asparagus makes an excellent sauce for pasta.
 But still it’s going to need a little oomph.
 Hmmm.
 Perhaps some freshly grated Parmigiano-Reggiano.
 Oops, not strictly vegan.
 But maybe just a few shaving, it’ll taste sooo much better.”
-I was hungry, and the dish needed a little extra something, ...I was about 24 hours into
+I was hungry, and the dish needed a little extra something, which in so many instances is solved simply by adding an egg.
+Oh hell, why not mount a good deal of butter into Read On »

 I’ve decided to go vegan.
 Yep.
 Vegan all the way.
 Not for ethical reasons, but for reasons of vanity.
 I’m getting fat.
 I’m getting old and the fat tends to stick around.
 And where diets are concerned, I know one thing for sure: it’s very hard to gain weight on a vegan diet.
 So vegan it is, at least until I drop twenty.
 For my first night as a vegan, I went for a wheat berry salad, because it satisfies like meat.
 I first tried wheat berries after looking through Heidi Swanson‘s book, Super Natural Cooking.
 You have to work your jaws.
 The whole wheat kernel has lots of fiber and nutrition.
 And it can carry all kinds of different flavors, so there’s no end to what kind of dishes you can create with Read On »